Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 # Type of Hiring :

-Interactions will have a few different positions other that the direct hire and these are detailed below:
+Interactions branch will have a few different positions other that the direct hire and these are detailed below:

 ## Advisors: